Healthy Homes Assessment Poraiti

 Draught Stopping Poraiti

-Draughts increase the likelihood of lower temperatures in houses.
-A cold house will cost more to heat, which completed jobs in wasting energy and incurring higher costs.
+Draughts may lead to dropping temperatures within homes.
+A damp house is more expensive to heat, which completed jobs in wasting energy and increased bills.

-You don’t require to block up intentional gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the building when the household gets warmer and cooler, so that they can still be opened and closed rather instead of being stuck.
-We will check the windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the household heats and cools, so that they are able to be closed and opened rather than sticking.
+We will check all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections